asbmwde/pdsnd_github/README.md

 new_york_city.csv

 ### Credits
-Thanks to Udacity for this online course.
+_Thanks to Udacity for this online course.
+It was nice to do it._